- 8/3/21 - Added guidance on how to get figures for Wraparound care, and changes to the fields displayed in your Covid-19 Dashboard

 You do not need to change this setting as we will do this for you.

-If a whole class has been sent home due to potential contact within the school, you will need to mark any classes that are not running with the correct absence code.
+If a whole class has been sent home due to potential contact within the school or who are undergoing testing, you will need to mark any classes that are not running with the correct absence code.
 The quickest way to do this is to add a planned absence for the students for the full duration they will not attend school for with the correct Covid-related absence code as the pre-fill mark.

 Reporting on attendance